cyclomies/Meshtastic-device/docs/software/mesh-stack.md

 * L6 Presentation layer (encryption, encrypted data)
 * L7 Application layer (messages, plain data)

 Layers L1-L3 are called *media layers*, and they are responsible of transfering the data to the intended destination.
-Layers L4-L7 are called *host layers*, and they are responsible for accurate data delivery between users.
+Layers L4-L7 are called *host layers*, and they are responsible for accurate data delivery between end users.

 ## Layered operations